 Where reasonably requested by a DCC Gateway Party, the DCC shall provide such information as required by the DCC Gateway Party in order to facilitate the installation, maintenance or removal of DCC Gateway Equipment.
 Following receipt of that information, the DCC Gateway Party shall have the right to reschedule the visit by the DCC.
 The DCC Gateway Party acknowledges that rescheduling of the visit required for installation may give rise to the DCC notifying a revised connection date pursuant to H15.15 and that rescheduling the visit for maintenance or removal may give rise to corresponding delays for the completion of that maintenance or removal.

-Subject to Section H15.24, and except where such steps are necessary on security or safety grounds, each DCC Gateway Party shall not take any steps that may affect the operation of the DCC Gateway Connection without prior agreement of the DCC, such agreement not to be unreasonably withheld or delayed, and shall ensure that no person other than the DCC undertakes any maintenance of the DCC Gateway Equipment.
+Subject to Section H15.24, and except where such steps are necessary on security or safety grounds, each DCC Gateway Party shall not take any steps that may affect the operation of the DCC Connect Gateway Connection without prior agreement of the DCC, such agreement not to be unreasonably withheld or delayed, and shall ensure that no person other than the DCC undertakes any maintenance of the DCC Gateway Equipment.

 The DCC Gateway Party shall implement and maintain controls to ensure the physical security of the DCC Gateway Equipment, including that only appropriately authorised persons have access to such equipment, and that this access is recorded in a log maintained for that purpose.

 The DCC shall take all reasonable steps to comply with any DCC Gateway Party’s reasonable requests in respect of installation or relocation of DCC Gateway Equipment.
-The DCC Gateway Party shall be entitled to make the final decision on the routing of cables and location of the DCC Gateway Equipment, subject to such decision not impacting on the DCC's ability to provide and maintain the DCC Gateway Connection.
+The DCC Gateway Party shall be entitled to make the final decision on the routing of cables and location of the DCC Connect Gateway Equipment, subject to such decision not impacting on the DCC's ability to provide and maintain the DCC Gateway Connection.

-The DCC may modify or replace the DCC Gateway Equipment where necessary to maintain the operation of the DCC Gateway Connection, provided that such modification or replacement does not materially diminish the performance of the DCC Gateway Connection, and only after giving reasonable notice of the need to modify or replace the DCC Gateway Equipment to the DCC Gateway Party.
+The DCC may modify or replace the DCC Gateway Equipment where necessary to maintain the operation of the DCC Connect Gateway Connection, provided that such modification or replacement does not materially diminish the performance of the DCC Connect Gateway Connection, and only after giving reasonable notice of the need to modify or replace the DCC Gateway Equipment to the DCC Gateway Party.

 The DCC shall wherever possible carry out maintenance of the DCC Gateway Equipment installed at a DCC Gateway Party’s site remotely, using the network connection itself to gain access to the DCC Gateway Equipment: